-- 3.1 Sections 38 to 43 of The Localism Act 2011 required all Councils to formally adopt a pay policy statement by 31 March 2012.
-The Act requires that a policy statement is adopted annually by a vote of the Council and once adopted, can only be varied by a vote of the Council. - 3.2 In broad terms, the Act requires that the Statutory Pay Policy Statement includes:- - A local authority's policy on the level and elements of remuneration for each chief officer - A local authority's policy on the remuneration of its lowest paid employees (together with its definition of 'lowest paid employees' and its reasons for adopting that definition) - A local authority's policy on the relationship between the remuneration of its chief officers and other officers
+- a.
+Sections 38 to 43 of The Localism Act 2011 required all Councils to formally adopt a pay policy statement by 31 March 2012.
+The Council also has a duty to have regard to statutory guidance issued pursuant to s.40 of the Act.
+The Council has had regard to relevant guidance as referred to in the pay policy at Appendix 1.
+The Act requires that a policy statement is adopted annually by a vote of the Council and once adopted, can only be varied by a vote of the Council. - b.
+In broad terms, the Act requires that the Statutory Pay Policy Statement includes:

-• A local authority's policy on other specific aspects of chief officers' remuneration; remuneration on recruitment, increases and additions to remuneration, use of performance related pay and bonuses, termination payments and transparency.
+- i.
+A local authority's policy on the level and elements of remuneration for each chief officer - ii.
+A local authority's policy on the remuneration of its lowest paid employees (together with its definition of 'lowest paid employees' and its reasons for adopting that definition) - iii.
+A local authority's policy on the relationship between the remuneration of its chief officers and other officers - iv.
+A local authority's policy on other specific aspects of chief officers' remuneration; remuneration on recruitment, increases and additions to remuneration, use of performance related pay and bonuses, termination payments and transparency.